LDAWG-a11y/a11yWebApp/src/guides/procurement-guidance-for-content-services.md

 * Videos, audio, animations, and multimedia content.
 * Mixed formats including those above which may or may not be delivered as HTML or print media.

-The content situations we are broadly referring to though this is a non-exhaustive list, and any content created that is to be shared through any of digital channels should be accessible:
+The broad content situations we are referring to are a non-exhaustive list, and any content created that is to be shared through any of digital channels should be accessible:

 * Long documents – reports, research documents, books, journals, articles, slide decks and presentations
 * Promotional or ‘glossy’ documents – prospectuses, brochures, leaflets